-- 1. An army must withdraw if: - a) The General is slain. - b) The army has lost 50% or more of its units. - 2.
+- 1. An army must withdraw if: a) The General is slain. b) The army has lost 50% or more of its units. - 2.
 Once an army withdraws, the game is immediately over.

-- 1. Each player earns victory points for enemy units and characters he destroys. - 2.
+- 1. Each player earns victory points for enemy units and characters he destroys including magic items. - 2.
 Each player earns half victory points for enemy units reduced from three or four stands to one. - 3.
 The player who amasses the most victory points wins the battle. - 4.
 A player who concedes earns no victory points. - 5.
-An army which withdraws cannot earn more victory points than the enemy (i.e., it cannot win the battle, though it can draw).
+An army which withdraws cannot win the battle, though it can draw.